 To stabilize the region and prevent violent radicalization, it is crucial to create the conditions for economic development with the potential to generate jobs, especially given the growing number of young people.

 This requires greater efforts to boost development in the region.
 At the initiative of France and Germany, the Sahel Alliance was launched in Paris on 13 July 2017, in the presence of French President Emmanuel Macron, German Chancellor Angela Merkel, and EU High Representative Federica Mogherini.
 It brings together the main multilateral and bilateral development partners of Sahel States.
 The Alliance’s goal is to speed up aid deployment and ensure it is not spread too thinly, especially in the most vulnerable areas.
-The Alliance currently has 12 members: France, Germany, the European Union, the African Development Bank, the United Nations Development Programme, the World Bank, the United Kingdom, Italy, Spain, the Netherlands, Luxembourg and Finland.
-The United States, Norway and Finland are observers.
+The Alliance currently has 25 members: France, Germany, the European Union, the African Development Bank, the United Nations Development Programme, the World Bank, the United Kingdom, Italy, Spain, the Netherlands, Luxembourg, Denmark, the European Investment Bank and Norway.
+The United States, Japan, Canada, Belgium, Finland, Switzerland, Ireland, the International Finance Corporation, the Gates Foundation, the Tony Blair Institute and the OIF are observers.

 The Sahel Alliance is not a new structure or a financial advocacy forum.
 It is a mechanism for improving the coordination of partners so as to deliver faster, more effective and better targeted assistance to vulnerable areas.
 It has six key priorities: youth employability, education and training; agriculture, rural development and food security; energy and climate; governance; decentralization and support for rolling out basic services; and internal security.

-On 30 October 2018, the G5 Sahel signed a partnership agreement with the Sahel Alliance.
-This agreement seeks to better coordinate donors’ support and the needs expressed by Sahel countries, in order to improve the effectiveness of development assistance in the region.
+In October 2018, the G5 Sahel signed a partnership agreement with the Sahel Alliance.
+This agreement seeks to better coordinate the support from technical and financial partners and the needs expressed by Sahel countries, in order to improve the effectiveness of development assistance in the region.